isabelapi/eocodes/README.md

 # eocodes
-earth observation codes from R and Python
+earth observation codes with R and Python